Chefs Notes

 A brine is a salt and water solution most typically used to make fermented pickles and sauerkraut.

 Today it is common to brine ribs, turkey, and chickens.
 These types of brine usually contain sugar along with salt, water and other flavourings.
-The benefit of bringing certain meat items is that the salt absorbs into the meat and binds with the protein molecules.
+The benefit of brining certain meat items is that the salt absorbs into the meat and binds with the protein molecules.
 This helps the meat retain moisture when cooked and also adds flavour.

 Boil